What luck! I'm so grateful you found your way here.

 The work I offer is not a match for people with acute and ongoing mental health challenges or active addiction to substances.

+It’s a collaborative, non-judgemental setting, where you have a confidential space to express whatever is alive for you, in the moment.
 When used well, this work can be of great benefit to individuals, and those with whom they interact.
-Together we’ll focus on helping you develop care and compassion for yourself first, and then others so that your future has more enjoyment; less strain.
+A hallmark is we’ll focus on helping you develop care and compassion for yourself first, and then others so that your future has more enjoyment; less strain.
+It’s inspired by and modeled after interviews in a meditation setting, where one meets with a guide to discuss how one is applying their tools in everyday life, in service of their aspirations.

 Absolutely not.
 People of any and all traditions are welcome.
 Buddhism is most akin to western psychology rather than any religious affiliation.
 It offers tools that may be useful, though not at all religious.
 For more than 2500 years Buddhism has been studying how the mind works, so it is a great complement to more traditional approaches.